Trading Symbol: TSX: SVM

-VANCOUVER, British Columbia – January 13, 2022 – Silvercorp Metals Inc. (“Silvercorp” or the “Company”) (TSX/NYSE American: SVM) reports production and sales figures for the third quarter ended December 31, 2021 (“Q3 Fiscal 2022”).
-The Company expects to release its Q3 Fiscal 2022 unaudited financial results along with the annual production guidance for the fiscal year ended March 31, 2023 on Tuesday, February 8, 2022 after market close.
+VANCOUVER, British Columbia – January 13, 2023 – Silvercorp Metals Inc. (“Silvercorp” or the “Company”) (TSX/NYSE American: SVM) reports production and sales figures for the third quarter of fiscal 2023 ended December 31, 2022 (“Q3 Fiscal 2023”).
+The Company expects to release its Q3 Fiscal 2023 unaudited financial results on Thursday, February 9, 2023 after market close.

 For further information